Thatched cottage at Bloody Foreland, Donegal

 Swing inland from Sligo town towards Knocknarea Mountain, where you’ll find a treat at the top.
 That pile of stones?
 That’s the resting place of one of Ireland’s most infamous and legendary royals, Queen Medb.

 A legacy of warmongering marks this Queen of Connacht as a character ripe for storytelling.
 Whether her own story ends under the cairn of rock or not, we’re not sure, but the drama of the place suits her memory.

 Sligo Abbey is another legendary icon filled with memories – 800 years of them, to be precise.
 One of them is of worshippers who saved the Abbey's silver bell from attack in 1641 and threw it into Lough Gill.
 Only those free from sin can hear it peal, apparently.

-In his poem, Under Ben Bulben, WB Yeats encouraged the horseman to “pass by”.
+Under Ben Bulben, WB Yeats encouraged the horseman to “pass by”.
 There’s no need to follow suit.
 There’s plenty around Donegal and Sligo to make you want to stay.

 Save this page to your Scrapbook:

 You have Scrapbooks created.
 Click below to see all of your saved pages.